nealbarshes-protocols/nealbarshes-protocols.github.io/Education/OrientationResidentsFellows/index.md

 4. Name your new template.
 Would recommend "Vascular_", example "Vascular_PulseExam".
 5. Select "Dialog" or "Template", depending on the description of what you're importing.
 6. Would recommend ordering them using the arrows, organizing within folders.
+7. Required: the [intern signature block](https://nealbarshes-protocols.github.io/_CPRSnoteTemplates/SignatureBlock_Intern.md) or the [senior signature block](https://nealbarshes-protocols.github.io/_CPRSnoteTemplates/SignatureBlock_Senior.md), and use it on ALL notes.

 ![dialog or template import](https://nealbarshes-protocols.github.io/assets/Thumbnail_NotesTemplateImport.png)

-## Highlight CPRS Notes with "Vascular"
+## 6. Highlight CPRS Notes with "Vascular"
 This explains how to customize your "Notes" view to have notes with "Vascular" in their title automatically highlighted in bold, also listed in a right-window when you first open the patient's chart.
 1. In CPRS, click on the "Notes" tab.
 2. At the top, select "View" --> "Custom View".